APSIMInitiative/ApsimX/Docs/content/User_tutorials/ModuleFive/ModuleFiveTutorial.md

 5. Set the starting `Water` to `50%` full - filled from top.
 6. Set NO3 `Depth` to `0-1800` and `initial value` to `20kg/ha` (right-click heading to change units).
 7. Set NH4 `Depth` to `0-1800` and `initial value` to `0kg/ha`.
-8. Change the `Surface Organic Matter` node's type to sorghum (don't forget to rename the pool name to `sorghum` as well), initial surface residue: `550 kg/ha`, Carbon:Nitrogen ratio of `76`, leave the Fraction of residue standing as is.
+8. Change the `SurfaceOrganicMatter` node's type to sorghum (don't forget to rename the pool name to `sorghum` as well), initial surface residue: `550 kg/ha`, Carbon:Nitrogen ratio of `76`, leave the Fraction of residue standing as is.
 8. Right-click `Field` and add a `Chickpea` plant node.
 9. In `SowingRule1` change the values to match the following: